Cheyenne: Pike's Peak Gold Rush

 Starting in 1859 with the Colorado Gold Rush, European-American settlers moved into lands reserved for the Cheyenne and other Plains Indians.
 Travel greatly increased along the Emigrant Trail along the South Platte River and some emigrants stopped before going on to California.
 For several years there was peace between settlers and Indians.
 The only conflicts were related to the endemic warfare between the Cheyenne and Arapaho of the plains and the Utes of the mountains.

 US negotiations with Black Kettle and other Cheyenne favoring peace resulted in the Treaty of Fort Wise: it established a small reservation for the Cheyenne in southeastern Colorado in exchange for the territory agreed to in the Fort Laramie Treaty of 1851.
 Many Cheyenne did not sign the treaty, and they continued to live and hunt on their traditional grounds in the Smoky Hill and Republican basins, between the Arkansas and the South Platte, where there were plentiful buffalo.

 Efforts to make a wider peace continued, but in the spring of 1864, John Evans, governor of Colorado Territory, and John Chivington, commander of the Colorado Volunteers, a citizens militia, began a series of attacks on Indians camping or hunting on the plains.
 They killed any Indian on sight and initiated the Colorado War.
 General warfare broke out and Indians made many raids on the trail along the South Platte, which Denver depended on for supplies.
 The Army closed the road from August 15 until September 24, 1864.

+Sand Creek Massacre

 On November 29, 1864, the Colorado Militia attacked a Cheyenne and Arapaho encampment under Chief Black Kettle, although it flew a flag of truce and indicated its allegiance to the US government.
 The Sand Creek massacre, as it came to be known, resulted in the death of between 150 and 200 Cheyenne, mostly unarmed women and children.
 The survivors fled northeast and joined the camps of the Cheyenne on the Smoky Hill and Republican rivers.
 There warriors smoked the war pipe, passing it from camp to camp among the Sioux, Cheyenne and Arapaho.